-This program at Adelphi University’s School of Nursing in New York City combines the study of nursing theory, research, clinical applications and community dynamics.
+This program at Adelphi University’s College of Nursing and Public Health in New York City combines the study of nursing theory, research, clinical applications and community dynamics.
 Dedicated to the highest professional standards, this program instills an appreciation for cultural diversity and an understanding of the various applications of healthcare in a wide range of settings.
 This program emphasizes the nurse’s role in health promotion, long-term care, research, advocacy, teaching and leadership management.

-Transfer students must fulfill all Adelphi University and School of Nursing requirements for admission.
+Transfer students must fulfill all Adelphi University College of Nursing and Public Health requirements for admission.
 Typically, a student transferring into the School of Nursing at the Manhattan Center will have already completed the science prerequisites and general education requirements of the nursing curriculum.

-Successful completion of the TEAS (Version V) entrance examination is a prerequisite to the School of Nursing B.S. program for transfer students.
+Successful completion of the TEAS (Version V) entrance examination is a prerequisite to the College of Nursing and Public Health B.S. program for transfer students.
 Read our frequently asked questions regarding the TEAS entrance exam.R.N. to B.S.
 Program Coming to Manhattan Center in Fall 2013!